-I made these muffins heart-healthier by first swapping out refined white flour for whole wheat flour.
-Sometimes whole wheat flour baked good can be dry, but not these!
-I remedied that by using yogurt.
+As I mentioned, I used yogurt instead of eggs and oil.
 Not only was that a great oil and egg replacer, but it kept the end product moist and delicious!
 I used Forager Project Unsweetened Cashewmilk Yogurt.
 I highly recommend it!
 Forager Project is making it easier than ever to eat more plants!
 They know that diets rich in plants have been shown to reduce the risk of developing cardiovascular disease, and can help lower cholesterol, blood pressure, and reduce inflammation.
 Check out this store locator to find Forager Project products near you!

 I opted to use honey in this recipe instead of plain sugar.
 Honestly, there's not a lot of nutritional difference between the two.
 Honey does have a bit more nutrition, but you shouldn't be eating enough of it to matter.
 It's still an added sugar.
 I chose honey because I like the taste.
 If you are vegan, or prefer not to use honey for whatever reason, you can use regular sugar or maple syrup.
 Maple syrup will change the taste of your muffins.